Author

 Dion:

-Three couples that fit that bill.
-And I like the class C rentals because class B or A, the higher ends, more luxury, higher rents.
+Got like three couples that fit that bill.
+And I like the class C rentals because class B or A, the higher end, more luxury, higher rents.
 If somebody loses $150,000 a year job, it’s kind of hard to replace it.

 Speaker 3: